 - Once licensed, MLOs are also required to complete 8-hrs of continuing education every year in order to renew their license.

-Passing the exam is not easy… in fact, according to NMLS SAFE test passing rate, the first time pass rate is 65.5%, and that for subsequent attempts is only 46.7%.
+Passing the exam is not easy… in fact, according to NMLS SAFE test passing rate, the first time pass rate is 54%, and only 46.7% for subsequent attempts.

-In my extensive career in real estate and mortgage training, i’ve come across individuals that have PhDs, Master’s degrees, and even years of experience as a Real Estate Broker – who have all failed the exam on their first attempt.
+In my extensive career in real estate and mortgage training, I’ve come across individuals that have PhDs, Master’s degrees, and even years of experience as Real Estate Brokers – who have all failed the NMLS SAFE exam on their first attempt.

 If an individual fails the test, they have to wait 30 days before being eligible to retake the exam.

-If they fail three times, the waiting period is six months!
+If they fail three times, the waiting period becomes six months!